 The Principles of the Kaizen Methodology

-The Benefits of a Culture of Kaizen
+The Benefits of Kaizen Culture

 How to Spread the Kaizen Mindset

-- Lead by example; visibly participate in improvement work with great enthusiasm
+- Lead by example.
+Visibly participate in improvement work with great enthusiasm

 - Remind people about the importance of the Kaizen methodology as often as possible

 - Frequently ask for ideas for improvement and react quickly to those ideas

 - Empower employees to act on opportunities for improvement without fear

 - Recognize ideas that produce a positive impact beyond the balance sheet

 - Focus on the importance of small, incremental progress.
 Remember that every improvement doesn't need a project or an event.